ttriche/scNMF/README.md

 # scNMF: single cell non-negative matrix factorization toolkit

 scNMF is a toolkit for compression of single cell datasets (divisive clustering) and fast factorization of these compressed spaces (NMF).
-NMF on single cell data can learn the architecture of gene coactivation programs that yield observed transcriptional states, and can be used to visualize cell clusters based on these coactivated gene programs.
+NMF on single cell data can learn the architecture of gene coactivation programs that yield observed transcriptional states, and can be used to visualize cells on UMAP/tSNE coordinates based on these coactivated gene programs.

 ## Vignettes
 1. Divisive cell clustering (basic version, advanced version)